-1511 Air-Based Deterrent Force
+Air-Based Deterrent Force

-1512 Heavy bombers are the most flexible and visible leg of the Triad.
-The air leg consists of 46

-1513 nuclear capable B-52H and 20 nuclear capable B-2A "stealth" strategic bombers supported by a

-1514 fleet of Air Force refueling aircraft.
-While these bombers and air refueling aircraft are not

-1515 maintained on day-to-day alert, as they were until 1992, they can be alerted and dispersed,

-1516 improving their pre-launch survivability.
-Bombers and DCA can also be forward deployed to

-1517 help deter regional aggression and assure distant allies.
+Heavy bombers are the most flexible and visible leg of the triad.
+The air leg consists of 46 nuclear capable B-52H and 20 nuclear capable B-2A "stealth" strategic bombers supported by a fleet of Air Force refueling aircraft.
+While these bombers and air refueling aircraft are not maintained on day-to-day alert, as they were until 1992, they can be alerted and dispersed, improving their pre-launch survivability.
+Bombers and DCA can also be forward deployed to help deter regional aggression and assure distant allies.

 Unlike ICBMs or SLBMs, bombers typically require hours to reach their targets.
-The longerflight times and ability to recall bombers in flight contribute to their flexibility.
-Flights abroad

-1520 display U.S. capabilities and resolve, providing effective signaling for deterrence and assurance,

-1521 including in times of tension.
-Bombers can be refueled in flight, giving them virtually unlimited

-1522 range and endurance.
-In recent years, B-52 and B-2A bombers have carried out Bomber

-1523 Assurance and Deterrence missions, including nonstop, round-trip flights from the continental

-1524 United States to the Korean peninsula.
+The longer flight times and ability to recall bombers in flight contribute to their flexibility.
+Flights abroad display U.S. capabilities and resolve, providing effective signaling for deterrence and assurance, including in times of tension.
+Bombers can be refueled in flight, giving them virtually unlimited range and endurance.
+In recent years, B-52 and B-2A bombers have carried out Bomber Assurance and Deterrence missions, including nonstop, round-trip flights from the continental United States to the Korean peninsula.

-UNCLASSIFIED//FOR OFFICIAL USE ONLY Pre-Decisional -- Not Subject to FOIA

-1525 Bombers can carry a variety of nuclear weapons with diverse attributes that contribute to the

-1526 flexibility valuable for deterrence in different circumstances.
-The gravity bombs carried by B-

-- 1527 2A bombers and the ALCMs carried by B-52H bombers provide multiple yield options.
-In - addition, the B83-1 and B61-11 can hold at risk a variety of protected targets.
-As a result, both - will be retained in the stockpile, at least until there is sufficient confidence in the B61-12 gravitybomb that will become available in 2020. - 1724 The band have also glober emissionly glober in the U.C. he design structures.
-These signific
+Bombers can carry a variety of nuclear weapons with diverse attributes that contribute to the flexibility valuable for deterrence in different circumstances.
+The gravity bombs carried by B-2A bombers and the ALCMs carried by B-52H bombers provide multiple yield options.
+In addition, the B83-1 and B61-11 can hold at risk a variety of protected targets.
+As a result, both will be retained in the stockpile, at least until there is sufficient confidence in the B61-12 gravity until there is sufficient Air Force Captain flies a B-52H Stratofortress during a training mission over North Dakota, January 31, 2017.
+(Air Force photo)

+bomb that will become available in 2020.

 The bombers also play a critical role in the U.S. hedging strategy.
 Their significant payload capacity provides the ability to upload additional weapons, in particular stand-off cruise missiles, in response to possible geopolitical surprises such as adversary nuclear "breakout" scenarios.

-1535 In response to possible geopointical surprises such as adversary nuclear breakout scenarios.
-1534 Similarly, the upload potential of the U.S. bomber force provides an important hedge against

-1535 programmatic risk in the strategic replacement programs.
+Similarly, the upload potential of the U.S. bomber force provides an important hedge against programmatic risk in the strategic replacement programs.

 The B-2A bomber is now the only long-range, nuclear capable U.S. aircraft that can penetrate advanced air defenses.
 Beginning in 1982, our B-52H bombers were equipped with ALCMs in response to steady advances in adversary air defense systems.
 Armed with ALCMs, the B-52H can stay outside adversary air defenses and remain effective.
 The ALCM, however, is now more than 25 years past its design life and faces continuously improving adversary air defense systems.
-Life extension programs (LEPs) are underway to ensure the ALCM can be maintained

-1542 until its replacement, the Long-Range Stand-Off (LRSO) cruise missile, becomes available.
+Life extension programs (LEPs) are underway to ensure the ALCM can be maintained until its replacement, the Long-Range Stand-Off (LRSO) cruise missile, becomes available.

-1543 Non-Strategic Nuclear Weapons
+Non-Strategic Nuclear Weapons

-During the Cold War, the United States possessed large numbers and a wide range of nonstrategic nuclear weapons, also known as theater or tactical nuclear weapons.
+During the Cold War, the United States possessed large numbers and a wide range of non-strategic nuclear weapons, also known as theater or tactical nuclear weapons.
 However, we have since retired and dismantled almost all of those weapons.
-Current U.S. non-strategic nuclear forces consist exclusively of B61 gravity bombs carried by F-15EDCA, supported by responsive air refueling aircraft.
-Several NATO allies also provide F-16 DCA capable of delivering U.S. forward-deployed nuclear weapons.
+Current U.S. non-strategic nuclear forces consist exclusively of B61 gravity bombs carried by F-15E DCA, supported by responsive air refueling aircraft.
+Several NATO allies also provide DCA capable of delivering U.S. forward-deployed nuclear weapons.
 The forthcoming B61-12 gravity bomb will replace earlier versions of the B61, and be available for these DCA beginning in 2021.